spikegrobstein/flatironschool-deployment_lecture/README.md

 Contact me for details or requests to publish or use these notes.

+At some point in the future, this may include additional lectures or more information and may not stick entirely to the subject of deployment, but may go more into administration of servers and other server-side software.

 ## Lectures where this was used

  * 2012/10/25